PatilGeethaReddy/GitHub-Actions-Projects/README.md

-This repo contains all github actions workflows examples
+This repo contains all github actions workflows examples.